Roc Thomas

-Roc Thomas (born September 2, 1995) is an American football running back for the Calgary Stampeders of the Canadian Football League (CFL).
-He played college football at Auburn and Jacksonville State.
+Roc Thomas (born September 2, 1995) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Auburn Tigers and Jacksonville State Gamecocks.

-Early years
+Early life

 Thomas attended and played high school football at Oxford High School.

 College career

 Thomas attended and played college football at Auburn and later transferred to Jacksonville State.

 Professional career

 Minnesota Vikings

 Thomas signed with the Minnesota Vikings as an undrafted free agent on April 30, 2018.
 After making the initial 53-man roster, Thomas made his NFL debut in Week 4 against the Los Angeles Rams on Thursday Night Football.
 In the 38–31 loss, he had a four-yard rush.
 On November 7, 2018, the Vikings waived Thomas.
 He was re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Vikings on January 2, 2019.
 Overall, Thomas finished his rookie season with eight carries for 30 rushing yards to go along with two receptions for 21 receiving yards.

-Thomas was suspended the first three games of the 2019 season for three games for violation of the league’s substance abuse policy.
+Thomas was suspended the first three games of the 2019 season for a violation of the league's substance abuse policy.
 Days after the suspension announcement, the Vikings waived Thomas on July 22, 2019.